 Access Gateway applications are the building blocks of application security.
 They define how Access Gateway provides access to underlying protected resources.

-Access Gateway has a large catalog of on-premises applications and uses application specific integration wizards to define application instances.
-The application integration is application type specific and may differ by application type.
-This means that some application types, for example Kerberos-based applications, may require custom settings before they can be integrated with Access Gateway.
+Access Gateway has a large catalog of on-premises applications and uses application-specific integration wizards to define application instances.
+Each application integration is application type-specific.
+Some application types, such as Kerberos-based applications, require custom settings before they're integrated with Access Gateway.

-Applications are composed of the following:
+Applications are composed of the following components:

-For example, Okta tenant attributes can be mapped to Access Gateway header application attributes, cookie attribute ,or similar elements.
+- Attributes: Attributes map Okta tenant information to some elements of an application.
+For example, Okta tenant attributes can be mapped to Access Gateway header application attributes, cookie attributes, and so on.